GhanshyamVerma/Explainable-Recommender-System/KG_XGBoost/README.md

 ### Knowledge Graph Embeddings

-Saffron was used to generate knowledge graph from unstructred data (article content).
+Saffron was used to generate a knowledge graph from unstructured data (article content).
 TucKER was used on KG .nt files to generate the embeddings.

 Go to the project directory